 - If you’re allergic to the materials used to make the compression garments.

-- Those suffering from skin sensitization disorders – For example, peripheral neuropathy which is caused by damage to nerves to your extremities.
+- Those suffering from skin sensitization disorders – For example, peripheral neuropathy caused by damage to the nerves in your extremities.
 An important part of compression therapy is properly fitting the socks to suit the shape of your leg.
-If your nerves are damaged, your body will not be able to transmit sensations of discomfort like whether the socks are too tight, for instance.
+If your nerves are damaged, your body will not be able to transmit sensations of discomfort, like whether the socks are too tight, for instance.
 That could cause additional complications.

-- If you have complications arising from Diabetes or Congestive Heart Failure – Although compression can help to relieve some of the swelling caused by these chronic conditions, it is not suitable for all cases and you should consult your physician before use.
+- If you have complications arising from diabetes or congestive heart failure – Although compression can help to relieve some of the swelling caused by these chronic conditions, it is not suitable for all cases.
+Consult your physician before use.

-Pressure stockings help your veins to counter the effects of gravity.
+Pressure stockings and compression socks help your veins to counter the effects of gravity.
 That’s why they are recommended for those who sit or stand for long periods.
-However, at the end of the day, you can often simply elevate your legs and let gravity work for you.
+However, at the end of the day, you can simply elevate your legs and let gravity do the work for you.

 In some cases, a physician may recommend that you wear compression garments at night.
-Most of the time, this is advised for those who have recently had surgery and are at risk of developing a clot.
+This may be advised for those who have recently had surgery and are at risk of developing a blood clot.
 In most cases, light compression garments will be recommended for nightwear.

-Unless your physician specifically asks you to keep them on at night, take them off when you’re going to bed.
-Your skin deserves a little break at the end of the day.
+Unless your physician specifically asks you to keep your pressure socks on at night, take them off when you’re going to bed.
+Your skin deserves a break at the end of the day.
 Removing the compression socks will allow for better airflow and healthier skin.

-However, if you are on your feet for 24-hours or sitting for a similar amount of time, like for a 20-hour flight with a four-hour layover, you should be safe.
-As long as you wear them correctly, the compression socks will work for you and not against you.
+However, if you are on your feet for 24 hours or are sitting for a long 20-hour flight, keeping your compression garments on is a good idea.
+As long as you wear them correctly, your compression socks will work for you and not against you.

-Let’s first agree that the health benefits of compression far outweigh the minor side effect risks.
-However, some people do have minor reactions to long term use of compression garments including:
+It’s important to note that the health benefits of compression therapy far outweigh the minor side effect risks.
+However, some people do have minor reactions to long-term use of compression garments including:

 - Broken skin